toledompm/devops-culture/data_quality_governance/README.md

 ### Documentation levels

-- Project-level, we must keep the project level documentation updated with the valuable concepts in .md files to our projects, helping newcomers in a easy way to understand.
+- Project-level, keeping the project level documentation updated with the valuable concepts in .md files to our projects, helping newcomers in a easy way to understand.

 - File-level, help document our most complex codes and have a business rule to make it easy to maintain and implement new features.